RosettaCommons/documentation/scripting_documentation/RosettaScripts/RosettaScripts.md

 -   VdwGrid: A knowledge based potential derived grid approximating shape complementarity
 -   HbdGrid: A knowledge based potential derived grid approximating protein hydrogen bond donor interactions
 -   HbaGrid: A knowledge based potential derived grid approximating protein hydrogen bond acceptor interactions

+The top-level "name" parameter is used to specify the GridSet name, which can be used with the Transform mover to select which set of grids are being used.
+(If no name is given, the grid set will be loaded under the name "default".)

 OUTPUT
 ------